The fundamental theorem of cubical small cancellation theory: Non-positively curved cube complexes

-By Lemma~\ref{nodisconnect} the internal subdiagram $\text{Int}_D$ is nontrivial and connected, so by the induction assumption it satisfies $2$-Greendlinger Condition and therefore it is a path graph, or it has at least three corners and/or spurs.
+By Lemma~\ref{nodisconnect} the internal subdiagram $\text{Int}_D$ is a minimal disc diagram, so by the induction assumption it satisfies $2$-Greendlinger Condition and therefore it is a path graph, or it has at least three corners and/or spurs.
 Let us consider these two cases separately. \begin{itemize} \item ($\text{Int}_D$ has at least three corners and/or spurs) There is a corner-square of $D$ attached to each spur of $\text{Int}_D$, since valence in $D$ of a spur of $\text{Int}_D$ is $\geq3$.
 Suppose that there is a corner $v$ in $\text{Int}_D$, let $S$ be a square in $\text{Int}_D$ containing $v$.
 If the valence of $v$ in $D$ is $\geq4$ then there is a corner-square of $D$ containing $v$.
 See Figure~\ref{interiorinsquarediagram}.
-If the valence is 3, then by a hexagon move applied to squares containing $v$ we obtain a disc diagram $D'$ with $\partial D=\partial D'$.
-Since $D$ is collared, by Lemma~\ref{collaredbyhyperplanes} all boundary vertices in $D$ have valence $\leq3$, so square $\widehat S$ opposite to $S$ is a corner-square of $D'$ and the diagram $\overline{D'- \widehat S}$ has $\leq2$ corners, a contradiction.
+If the valence is 3, then by a hexagon move applied to squares containing $v$ we obtain a disc diagram $D'$ with the same number of cells as $D$ and $\partial D=\partial D'$.
+Since $D$ is collared, by Lemma~\ref{collaredbyhyperplanes} all boundary vertices in $D$ have valence $\leq3$, so square $\widehat S$ opposite to $S$ is a corner-square of $D'$ and the diagram $\overline{D'- \widehat S}$ has $\leq2$ corners and no spurs, a contradiction.
 See Figure~\ref{interiorinsquarediagram}.